tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When generating a TLSCiphertext record, implementations MAY choose to pad.
 An unpadded record is just a record with a padding length of zero.
-Padding is a string of null bytes (uint8 with value 0) appended to the ContentType field before encryption.
+Padding is a string of zero-valued bytes appended to the ContentType field before encryption.
 Implementations MUST set the padding octets to all zeros before encrypting.

-Application Data records can be all padding if the sender desires.
+Application Data records may contain a zero-length fragment.content if the sender desires.
 This permits generation of plausibly-sized cover traffic in contexts where the presence or absence of activity may be sensitive.
-Implementations MUST NOT send Handshake or Alert records that are all padding.
+Implementations MUST NOT send Handshake or Alert records that have a zero-length fragment.content.

-The padding sent will be authenticated by the record protection mechanism.
-Upon successful decryption of a TLSCiphertext.fragment, the receiving implementation scans the field from the end toward the beginning until it finds a non-zero uint8.
+The padding sent is automatically verified by the record protection
+mechanism: Upon successful decryption of a TLSCiphertext.fragment, the receiving implementation scans the field from the end toward the beginning until it finds a non-zero octet.
 This non-zero octet is the content type of the message.

 Implementations MUST limit their scanning to the cleartext returned